Childcare isn’t cheap. End of.

 Childcare voucher vs tax-free childcare

-The scheme will run in parallel with the childcare voucher scheme (although this will close to new applicants from April 2018).
+The scheme will run in parallel with the childcare voucher scheme (although this closed to new applicants from October 2018).
 If you’re already signed up for childcare vouchers through your employer, you can continue to use these, although you won’t be able to take advantage of both; you will need to choose which one is most advantageous to you.

 For anyone who is in the fortunate position to be able to choose between Tax-Free Childcare and childcare vouchers, consider carefully how much you can benefit from each scheme in a year and compare this to your annual childcare costs to see which is going to be best for you to opt for.